 — J.R.R.
 Tolkien

 LLLike many kids, I often had my head in the clouds.
 What kid doesn’t?
 I was obsessed with history, fantasy, science fiction and really anything that provided me something to learn.
 Often times it didn’t really matter what it was, just that it was something.
-I remember browsing through my father’s medical books (with the majority of the actual content going over my head, obviously) and the Field Guides on the birds, plants and other things you could find in the wilderness of the USA.
+I remember browsing through my father’s medical books (with the majority of the actual content going over my head, obviously) and the field guides on the birds, plants and other things you could find in the wilderness of the United States.

 It shouldn’t be a surprise that when I first heard of Dungeons and Dragons, I was intrigued.
 I still remember being properly introduced during a summer Cub Scout outing.
 Some older Boy Scouts had the books and I

 asked very nicely practically begged them to teach me the ropes.
 I made a Gnome Fighter Illusionist named Mandrake Mirrorwhistle because of-course-I-did.
 He died to a trap in a dungeon… and it was embarrassingly hard to accept awesome.

 One of my favorite things to do when playing with my toys was to think up scenarios in what we would essentially refer to as a crossover these days.
 What would happen if the Ninja Turtles ended up in King Arthur’s court?
 How would Transformers fare against Storm Troopers?

 Two worlds of various different backgrounds interacting with each other.
 It fascinated me.
 I had some idea of a setting at this point, but it wasn’t anything solid.
 It was just ideas.
 No, more like… proto-ideas.
 The beginnings of thought.